ivaruf/eternalize-bash/README.md

 * Windows with git-bash

 Optional:
-* Dropbox, this is only required for machine distributed history.
+* Dropbox, for multi-machine history.